Morrison seals $306 million Ocado deal in online catch-up

-LONDON British supermarket chain Wm Morrison is investing more than 200 million pounds in a 25-year deal with online grocer Ocado, seeking to catch up with rivals in home delivery and sending Ocado shares to a record high.
+LONDON British supermarket chain Wm Morrison (MRW.L) is investing more than 200 million pounds ($306 million) in a 25-year deal with online grocer Ocado (OCDO.L), seeking to catch up with rivals in home delivery and sending Ocado shares to a record high.

-Morrison, which trails Tesco, Wal-Mart's Asda and J Sainsbury in annual sales, has suffered falling profits and market share, partly due to its late entry into online grocery which is growing about 16 percent a year.
+Morrison, which trails Tesco (TSCO.L), Wal-Mart's (WMT.N) Asda and J Sainsbury (SBRY.L) in annual sales, has suffered falling profits and market share, partly due to its late entry into online grocery which is growing about 16 percent a year.

 Morrison and Ocado said their deal would not affect Ocado's arrangement with upmarket grocer Waitrose, due to run to 2020.
 Yet Waitrose, which provides many of Ocado's products, said it had instructed lawyers to advise on whether there had been any breach of contract.